sabinlungudotcpp/groupProjectSEM/README.md

 > **13. As a researcher, I want a report of the top N populated cities in a continent where N is provided by the user so that the organisation is more informed about the data of the population.**

-As a researcher, I want a report of the top N populated cities in a region where N is provided by the user so that the organisation is more informed about the data of the population.
+> **14. As a researcher, I want a report of the top N populated cities in a region where N is provided by the user so that the organisation is more informed about the data of the population.**

-As a researcher, I want a report of the top N populated cities in a country where N is provided by the user so that the organisation is more informed about the data of the population.
+> **15. As a researcher, I want a report of the top N populated cities in a country where N is provided by the user so that the organisation is more informed about the data of the population.**

-As a researcher, I want a report of the top N populated cities in a district where N is provided by the user so that the organisation is more informed about the data of the population.
+> **16. As a researcher, I want a report of the top N populated cities in a district where N is provided by the user so that the organisation is more informed about the data of the population.**

 As a researcher, I want a report of all the capital cities in the world organised by largest population to smallest so that the organisation is more informed about the data of the population.